 I can’t say I’ve ever met a streudel that I didn’t like, and the Czechs certainly make a good one.
 It was perhaps just a little dry, but the pastry crust was flaky, the apples found the right compromise between firm and squishy, and the sweetness was just right.
 Good desert overall.
 I was stuffed pretty silly at this point, so I didn’t try any of Prita’s cake.

 Needless to say, I was pleasantly surprised by dinner at the restaurant.
-The only real issue was that it took forever to get the check at the end of the meal, though this was something that was a repetitive issue pretty much everywhere we went in Prague.
+The only real issue was that it took forever to get the check at the end of the meal.
+I found this a common issue pretty much everywhere we went in Prague, though.
 I remember thinking, this is a seriously good deal for $8.
 And alas, it seems the hotel’s management finally figured out just how good a deal the offer was, as it’s since been discontinued.
-It has since been replaced with a rather uninspired-looking a la carte menu featuring mostly basic sandwiches, pizza, and “tortillas”.
+They’ve since replaced it with a rather uninspired-looking a la carte menu featuring mostly basic sandwiches, pizza, and “tortillas”.
 Oh well…

 We ate breakfast both mornings of our stay, and the spread was pretty impressive.
-Unfortunately, I either forgot to take pictures, or they were accidentally deleted, as I could only find one on my computer.
+Unfortunately, I either forgot to take pictures, or accidentally deleted them.
 Oops.
 At least that one is of my favorite breakfast food of all, the cream cheese kolache.

 Yes, Texans out there – Czech Stop kolaches are the real deal

 As far as the spread goes, there are three distinct stations.
-The salad bar at dinner features a hot station, generally featuring scrambled eggs, a meat or two, and perhaps a couple of vegetables and/or baked beans.
-Next to the hot station is an extensive cold cut, fresh fruit, and cheese selection – and we’re talking some darned good cheese, if that’s your thing.
+The salad bar at dinner features a hot station, featuring scrambled eggs, and a couple of meats and vegetables.
+Next to the hot station is an extensive cold cut, fresh fruit, and cheese selection.
+The cheese, in particular, is really good.
 The bread loves and rolls at dinner are replaced by an extensive selection of breakfast breads, pastries, and kolaches, and then finally, a couple of types of yogurt and several cereals.
 There is also a coffee machine by the entrance, where you can get both black coffee and espresso drinks.
 A pretty impressive selection overall.

 Service at the hotel was decent.
 All staff, except for the waitress at dinner, had a good command of English, and were pleasant and friendly all the way around.
-My request for a late check-out (reserved in advance) was also honored with no problem or fuss.
+The hotel also honored my request for a late check-out (reserved in advance) with no problem or fuss.
 I just asked the clerk about it when we returned from touring on Monday, he noted it down in the register, and it was all taken care of.
-Speaking of which, the late check-out for 20 euros (up to 5 P.M.) is also a pretty decent deal, especially if you have an evening flight out of Prague and want to grab a quick nap or shower before heading to the airport.
+Speaking of which, the late check-out for 20 euros (up to 5 P.M.) is also a pretty decent deal.
+It’s nice if you have an evening flight and want a quick nap or shower before heading to the airport.